Philippine Independent Church: Apostolic succession

-Priesthood
+Priesthood and ministry

 The Iglesia Filipina Independiente maintains the historic threefold ministry of bishops, priests, and deacons.
 The aforementioned three orders of ministers have distinct vestments from one another.
 Their vestment varies according to the liturgy being celebrated.

 Clerical celibacy is optional.
-It allows its priests to marry, rejecting mandatory clerical celibacy.
+It allows its priests to marry, rejecting mandatory clerical celibacy while committing to marital chastity.
 Priests may also remain unmarried.